Bill Watch List / 2026 Session

 - HB36 – Removal and Replacement of “Church” and “Clergyman” in State Code (Companion to SB93) – 2026

-1/14/2026 Introduced – Removes the words “clergyman” and “church” from the Maryland Code and replaces them with inclusive language like “member of the clergy” and “faith institutions.”.
-(Companion to SB93) - HB514 – State Regulation and Enforcement of Charitable Tax-Exempt Status – 2026 (Companion to SB4)
+3/4/2026 – Hearing 3/09 – House Rules and Executive Nominations – Results Pending – Removes the words “clergyman” and “church” from the Maryland Code and replaces them with inclusive language like “member of the clergy” and “faith institutions.”.
+(Companion to SB93) - HB514 – State Regulation and Enforcement of Charitable Tax-Exempt Status (Companion to SB4) – 2026

-2/3/2026 Economics Committee Hearing: 2/18 at 1:00 p.m. – Empowers the state of Maryland to enforce existing Federal 501(c)(3) restrictions on political activity by churches and tax-exempt organizations on behalf of a candidate or campaign.
-(Companion to SB4) - SB4 – State Regulation and Enforcement of Charitable Tax-Exempt Status – 2026 (Companion to HB514)
+2/3/2026 – Economics Committee Hearing: 2/18 – Results Pending – Empowers the state of Maryland to enforce existing Federal 501(c)(3) restrictions on political activity by tax-exempt organizations on behalf of a candidate or campaign, HOWEVER, an amendment to the the Senate version of the bill explicitly EXEMPTS churches from the law.
+(Companion to SB4) - SB4 – State Regulation and Enforcement of Charitable Tax-Exempt Status (Companion to HB514) – 2026

-2/9/2026 Hearing 2/11 – Education, Energy, and the Environment – Results Pending – Empowers the state of Maryland to enforce existing Federal 501(c)(3) restrictions on political activity by churches and tax-exempt organizations on behalf of a candidate or campaign.
+4/9/2026 – Passed Senate – Referred Rules and Executive Nominations – Empowers the state of Maryland to enforce existing Federal 501(c)(3) restrictions on political activity by tax-exempt organizations on behalf of a candidate or campaign, HOWEVER, an amendment to the bill explicitly EXEMPTS churches from the law.
 (Companion to HB514) - SB93 – Removal and Replacement of “Church” and “Clergyman” in State Code (Companion to HB36) – 2026

 Drug Related Bills: